grantnelson-wf/dartCompTest/README.md

 > `go run ./experiment/main.go`

+## Running Analysis on Results

+You may need to add some python packages, use pip as needed.

+This assumes the results are in `./results.txt`

+> `cd analysis`
+> `python3 anova.py`

 ## Running Individual Treatments

 Each one may have it's own unique method for running but in general it will look like.